onespaceman/polyfy/README.md

 `-s or --shape <type>`
 What shape should be drawn.
-The available shapes are: Diamond, square, circle, triangle.
+The available shapes are: Diamond, square, circle, triangle, hexagon.

 By default the shape will be a diamond.